 At the Annual Meeting, the shareholders of the Company are being asked to consider and act upon a proposal (the "Recapitalization Proposal") to approve and adopt an amendment (the "Amendment") to Article VI of the Company's certificate of incorporation, as heretofore amended (the "Current Certificate").
-The Amendment would (i) authorize a new voting Class A Common Stock, par value \$.10 per share (the "Class A Common Stock"), and a new non-voting Class B Common Stock, par value \$.10 per share (the "Class B Common Stock"), (ii) increase the authorized number of shares of common stock from 10,000,000 to 20,000,000, consisting of 10,000,000 shares of Class A Common Stock and 10,000,000 shares of Class B Common Stock, (iii) establish the rights, powers and limitations of the Class A Common Stock and the Class B Common Stock, par value \$.10 per share (the "Existing Common Stock"), as one-half share of Class A Common Stock and one-half share of Class B Common Stock.
-(The Class A Common Stock, the Class B Common Stock and the Existing Common Stock are sometimes hereinafter referred to collectively as the "Common Stock".)
-Accordingly, upon the effectiveness of the Recapitalization, each shareholder who owned shares of Existing Common Stock immediately prior to the Recapitalization will own the same number of shares of voting Class A Common Stock and one-half of which will be shares of voting Class A Common Stock.
+The Amendment would (i) authorize a new voting Class A Common Stock, par value \$.10 per share (the "Class A Common Stock"), and a new non-voting Class B Common Stock, par value \$.10 per share (the "Class B Common Stock"), (ii) increase the authorized number of shares of common stock from 10,000,000 to 20,000,000, consisting of 10,000,000 shares of Class A Common Stock and 10,000,000 shares of Class B Common Stock, (iii) establish the rights, powers and limitations of the Class A Common Stock and the Class B Common Stock, and (iv) reclassify each share of the Company's issued Common Stock, par value \$.10 per share (the "Existing Common Stock"), as one-half share of Class A Common Stock and one-half share of Class B Common Stock.
+(The Class A Common Stock and one-half stock and the Existing Common Stock are sometimes hereinafter referred to collectively as the "Common Stock".)
+Accordingly, upon the effectiveness of the Recapitalization, each shareholder who owned shares of Existing Common Stock immediately prior to the Recapitalization will own the same number of shares of capital stock after the Recapitalization, one-half of which will be shares of voting Class A Common Stock and one-half of which will be shares of Class B Common Stock and one-half of which will be shares of Noting Class B Common Stock and one-half of which will be shares of Class B Common Stock and one-half of which will be shares of Noting Class B Common Stock and one-half of which will be shares of Class B Common Stock and one-half of which will be shares of Noting Class B Common Stock and one-half of which will be shares of Noting Class B Common Stock and one-half of which will be shares of Noting Class B Common Stock and one-half of which wi